bcgov/sso-docs/docs/advanced/digital-credentials.md

 ---
-sidebar_position: 10
+sidebar_position: 2
 title: Digital Credentials
 ---

+## Overview

+Digital credentials are the electronic equivalent of physical documents that you already have.
+It's a digital equivalent of your physical documents that you could store in a secure digital wallet on your mobile device.

 ## Limitations

-The Pathfinder SSO service supports **Digital Credentials only for OpenID Connect (OIDC) clients**.
+The SSO service supports **Digital Credentials only for OpenID Connect (OIDC) clients**.
 Digital Credentials are not available for SAML clients due to SAML’s lack of support for the required request query parameter `pres_req_conf_id`.

 When users authenticate using Digital Credentials, we **do not store user attributes** after a successful login.
 As a result, we do not have access to persistent user data, which is required to manage user roles or permissions.
 For this reason, **role management is not supported** for Digital Credential integrations.

 This design intentionally prioritizes **user privacy and security**.
 By not retaining personal or identifying information, the service aligns with decentralized identity principles and minimizes data retention risks.

 Because no user‑specific data is retained, **Single Sign‑On (SSO) across client applications is not supported** for Digital Credentials.
 Users must provide consent each time they authenticate with a new application using Digital Credentials.

 ## Using the `keycloak-js` Library